How Does LendingTree Get Paid?

 High interest rates

 Why does your interest rate matter?
 Because it can increase the cost of your loan by thousands of dollars.
-For example, at 8.15% APR, a $25,000 loan with a five-year repayment would cost you $5,522 in interest charges, but at 11.86% APR, the charges would amount to $8,261.
+For example, at 8.15% APR, a $25,000 loan with a five-year repayment would cost you $5,522 in interest charges, but at 11.86% APR, the charges would amount to nearly $8,261.

 Down payment

 While traditional advice says you should make a 20% down payment to buy a car, you can find car loans that require no down payment.
-On the other hand, the more you save for a down payment, the better your chances are of being approved and the more likely you are to qualify for lower interest rates.
+On the other hand, the more you save for a down payment, the better your chances are of being approved for a loan and the more likely you are to qualify for lower interest rates.

 High monthly car payments